Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-worker.md

 # Miranum-Worker
 A Miranum-Worker connects to the process-engine (e.g. Camunda Platform 7 or 8) and fetches tasks of a certain type.
-With this functionality, our integration perform various actions on such a task occurring in an process instance.
+With this functionality, our integration perform various actions on such a task occurring in a process instance.
 After having worked and completed a task via a worker, the process engine continues to the next step.

 To use the Miranum-Connect Worker, declare the following Maven dependency in your project: